 - Nearly 90% of Gymnasts suffer wrist injuries

 Resistance training also puts great demand on the wrists.
-I have suffered numerous wrist injuries during resistance training, and all are generally avoidable with proper warm-up.
+There is potential for numerous wrist injuries during resistance training, and all are generally avoidable with proper warm-up.

-None were serious injuries that required orthopedic treatment.
-Just the slight nagging pain that stays with you for several weeks, or even several months.
-The kind of mild strain that restricts your ability to perform your normal workout routine…everything is modified.
+And the worst injuries are oftentimes not severe, but rather the slight nagging pain that stays with you for several weeks, or even several months.
+The kind of mild strain that restricts your ability to perform your normal workout routine, and it can linger for months.

-Another injury I sustained that was avoidable with proper wrist stretching was tennis elbow.
-I sustained this injury during resistance training, not playing tennis.
-It was not a nagging pain that just keeps you off your game.
+Another injury that is avoidable with proper wrist stretching is tennis elbow.
+This injury can easily during resistance training, not playing tennis.
+It is often a nagging pain that just keeps you off your game.
 And not just your tennis game.
 (5)

-The orthopedic advised me that a key way to avoid this in the future was better warm-up, and he gave me a number of stretches that I have outlined below.
-I am so thankful for this advice, as my wrists, forearms, and elbows have remained injury-free for years now.
+A key way to avoid this is proper warm-up before exercise, and there are a number of stretches outlined below.
+You’ll be thankful for this advice, as your wrists, forearms, and elbows should remain injury-free following these stretches.
+(6)

 Really important to perform these stretches as preventative…don’t wait for an injury!

-I have learned from these mistakes, and now stretch my wrists and forearms prior to every workout routine.
-Time spent doing this will pay off – there is a better than average change that you won’t sustain a wrist injury when my wrists are properly warmed and stretched.
+Stretch your wrists and forearms prior to every workout routine.
+Time spent doing this will pay off – there is a better than average change that you won’t sustain a wrist injury when your wrists are properly warmed and stretched.

 There is a lot of truth in the old adage “A pound of prevention is worth an ounce of cure.”